 RequestValidator will be called.
 Response validation should be done in the client module.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a validator configuration file for different frameworks, a new swagger-validator.yml with the same content as the old validator.yml has been introduced.
 The validator.yml is still loaded if swagger-validator.yml doesn’t exist for backward compatibility.

 Here is an example of swagger-validator.yml